|

-In preparation for the 2026 Atlantic Challenge International Contest of Seamanship held in Eure, France, we will train this summer on Greens Island, next to Vinalhaven Island, 13 miles east of Rockland, Maine.
-This expedition is designed for young adults 14 and up who wish to work as a team on and off the water and learn/hone their rowing, sailing, and traditional seamanship skills in a fun, supportive atmosphere!
+In preparation for the 2026 Atlantic Challenge International Contest of Seamanship held in Roskilde, Denmark, we will train on Greens Island, next to Vinalhaven Island, 13 miles east of Rockland, Maine.
+This training is designed for young adults 14 to mid 20s who wish to work as a team on and off the water and learn/hone their rowing, sailing, and traditional seamanship skills in a fun, supportive atmosphere!

 We will practice each of the 11 Contest events, and teach skills relevant to each race event, and to the weather presented each day.
 The Contest events include: